usdoj-crt/beta-ada/_pages/web-guidance.md

 **Businesses and state and local governments have flexibility in how they comply with the ADA’s general requirements of nondiscrimination and effective communication.
 But they must comply with the ADA’s requirements.**

-The Department of Justice does not have a regulation setting out detailed standards, but the Department’s longstanding interpretation of the general nondiscrimination and effective communication provisions applies to web accessibility.<sup id="fnref:1" role="doc-noteref"><a href="#fn:1" class="footnote" rel="footnote">1</a></sup>
+The Department of Justice does not have a regulation setting out detailed standards, but the Department’s longstanding interpretation of the general nondiscrimination and effective communication provisions applies to web accessibility.<sup id="fnref:1"><a href="#fn:1" class="footnote" rel="footnote">1</a></sup>

 Businesses and state and local governments can currently choose how they will ensure that the programs, services, and goods they provide online are accessible to people with disabilities.